Signs of Dilaudid Abuse

 Dangers of Dilaudid

 Dilaudid is dangerous because tolerance ramps up quickly, leading many users to escalate their doses.
-Taking larger doses can cause potentially fatal respiratory depression.
-When Dilaudid is combined with alcohol or other drugs there is a high risk of overdose.
-Combined, alcohol and Dilaudid can cause an extreme reduction in respiratory function.
+Taking larger doses of Dilaudid may lead to shallow, decreased breathing, circulatory collapse or possibly respiratory failure.
+This is especially true when combined with alcohol or other drugs that are also Central Nervous System Depressants.

 - Nausea and vomiting